monte-language/monte/docs/source/symbols.rst

     As with Python, a backslash (``\``) as the final character of a line escapes the newline and causes that line and its successor to be interpereted as one.

+ ▲ def c := 1 + 2 \
+ ...   + 3 + 4
+ Result: 10

+``+`` when used with strings is a concatenation operator as in Python.
+Unlike Java, it does *not* automatically coerce other types on the right-hand if the left-hand operand is a string.

+.. todo:: "What is the end-of-statement delineator in Monte?"

 .. syntax:: StrExpr